hank-cp/d2-admin-start-kit-plus/README.md

 ### Differences from original D2Admin
 We assume you are familiar with [D2Admin](https://github.com/d2-projects/d2-admin), and we make a little bit changes from original D2Admin configuration.
+Please be aware before start to use this project.
 * Mock switch
     * it's now control by `MOCK` in `.env` file.
 * Devtool